hasithaa/fork-module-ballerina-workflow/docs/write-activity-functions.md

 Activities are the right place for:

 - HTTP/API calls to external services
-- Database queries and updates
+- Database manipulations (queries, inserts, updates, deletes)
 - File system operations
 - Sending emails or notifications
 - Any operation with side effects